 - A small committee comprised of faculty and staff will review each proposal.

 - Kim Rapp, Assistant Vice President for International Relations and Member of the Buffet Institute’s Global Council, is available to discuss your ideas and help you identify potential faculty collaborators at our partner institutions.

-Proposals to collaborate with institutions listed here or with universities that have the potential to become our long-term partners within a multilateral framework will be considered, but the following partners with existing institutional and curricular relationships with Northwestern are preferred:
+Proposals to collaborate with institutions listed here or with universities that have the potential to become long-term partners within a multilateral framework will be considered, but NU-Q and the following partners with existing institutional and curricular relationships with Northwestern are preferred: